Looking for a high-level overview of SMART SCALE or have general questions about the process? Check out the About page.

 Following the close of the application period, OIPI, VDOT and DRPT staff will conduct an application validation review and begin screening and scoring candidate projects.
 In January, a list of all submitted projects and their scores will be submitted to the CTB and posted on-line.
 The CTB will use this information to inform their funding decisions to support development of the draft SYIP in April.

-As discussed in Section 4.2 of the Policy Guide, QA/QC review will be conducted by an internal technical group as well as by an external policy group.
-Once the technical evaluation team finalizes the measures scoring of all submitted projects, the results will be reviewed by a policy review group consisting of stakeholder representatives such as VACO and VML staff.
+As discussed in Section 4.2 of the Technical Guide, QA/QC review will be conducted by an internal technical group as well as by an external policy group.
+Once the technical evaluation team finalizes the measures scoring of all submitted projects, the results will be reviewed by a policy review group consisting of stakeholder representatives such as VACO, VTA and VML staff.
 Final scores are presented to the CTB in January and made public at the same time.

-Page 14 of the Policy Guide states: Note that if an applicant submits more than one project for consideration, as part of the application process, each applicant will be asked to rank their submitted projects in order of priority.
+The of the Technical Guide states: Note that if an applicant submits more than one project for consideration, as part of the application process, each applicant will be asked to rank their submitted projects in order of priority.
 VDOT/DRPT will evaluate projects in order of priority.
 Once a project is scored, the ranking of projects will only be based on the scores, not on the jurisdictional priorities.

-Project scoring and selection under Smart Scale will take place as part of the SYIP development process.
-The CTB is considering undertaking the Smart Scale application process every two years (after the first two annual cycles) to allow for sufficient funds to be available to cover allowable cost increases on existing projects and allow for funds to be available for new projects to be funded in the future years of the SYIP - no decision has been made at this time.
+Project scoring and selection under SMART SCALE will take place as part of the SYIP development process in even-numbered fiscal years.
 Project applicants will have the opportunity to resubmit projects not selected for funding for future consideration.
 If a project selected for funding has a significant change in scope or cost, it may need to be rescored and funds may be reprogrammed.
-Click here to view the policy guide.
+Click here to view the SMART SCALE Re-evaluation Guide.

 Submitted applications may be edited up until the application deadline.
 No changes to submitted applications may be submitted after the application deadline passes.